meddhiaka/TheDodoBlog/README.md

 # TheDodoBlog
-Blog App (CRUD), with several API requests such as POST, DELETE.
+Blog App (CRUD), with several API requests such as POST, GET and DELETE.

 This Project is created using `Vite`, `React`, `React Router` and `json-server`.
 <br><br>